+(...)
 When we first made these music programs the original users were not composers; they were the psychologist Guttman, John Pierce, and myself, who are fundamentally scientists.
 We wanted to have musicians try the system to see if they could learn the language and express themselves with it.
-So we looked for adventurous musicians and composers who were willing to experiment.
-[12, p17]
+So we looked for adventurous musicians and composers who were willing to experiment. (p17)

 This clear delineation of roles between musicians and scientists became one of the defining characteristics of post-MUSIC computer music research.
-Paradoxically, while computer music research aimed to create sounds never heard before, it also paved the way for further research by allowing musicians to focus on composition without having to understand the cumbersome work of programming.
+Paradoxically, the act of creating sounds never heard before using computers paved the way for research by allowing musicians to focus on their craft without needing to grapple with the complexities of programming.